nforgeio/neonKUBE/Doc/DEVELOPER.md

 32. *Optional:* Create the **EDITOR** environment variable and point it to `C:\Program Files\Notepad++\notepad++.exe` or your favorite text editor executable.

-33. *Optional:* Maintainers will need to install then **GitHub CLI** from here: https://cli.github.com/
+33. *Optional:* Maintainers will need to install the **GitHub CLI** from here: https://cli.github.com/

 34: *Optional:* Maintainers will need to **AWS client version 2** from: [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html)